donaltuohy/CS4400---Internet-Applications/README.md

 * Student Number:   14313774
 * Assignment 1: Socket Chat Server

+Note: The testingThreadsClients.py file is only there for personal testing.

 ## Overall Design
 The chat server I have designed consists of 3 classes:
 * A server class